 The Company is not contractually committed to any planned capital expenditures for its Lime and Limestone Operations until actual orders are placed for equipment.
-As of March 31, 2014, the Company had no material open orders or commitments that are not included in current liabilities on the March 31, 2014 Condensed Consolidated Balance Sheet.
+As of March 31, 2016, the Company had no material open orders or commitments that are not included in current liabilities on the March 31, 2016 Condensed Consolidated Balance Sheet.

-As of March 31, 2014, the Company had \$20.4 million in total debt outstanding and no draws on its \$30 million Revolving Facility other than the \$0.7 million of letters of credit.
-The Company believes that cash on hand and cash generated from operations will be sufficient to meet the Company's operating needs, ongoing capital needs, including the capital for possible modernization and development projects, debt service needs and liquidity needs and pay regular cash dividends for the near future.
+As of March 31, 2016, the Company had no debt outstanding and no draws on the New Revolving Facility other than \$0.7 million of letters of credit.
+The Company believes that cash on hand and cash flows from operations will be sufficient to meet the Company's operating needs, ongoing capital needs, including possible modernization and expansion and development projects, and other liquidity needs and allow it to continue to repurchase its common stock under its publicly announced share repurchase program as well as pay cash dividends for the near future.